deshnadoshi/iCalendarVerifier/README.md

 4. The optional properties checked (according to the RFC document) are as follows: ["class", "created", "description", "geo", "last-mod", "location", "organizer", "priority", "seq", "summary", "transp", "url", "recurid", "rrule", "dtend", "duration", "attach", "categories", "comment", "contact", "exdate", "rstatus", "related", "resources", "rdate", "x-prop", "iana-prop"];

+5. DTSTAMP values must occur before DTSTART values.

+6. Appointments cannot be scheduled beyond 2050.
+(The year in DTSTART must be before 2050).

 #### Valid vs. Invalid File Constraints
 1. Whitespace is not permitted in the files.
 For example, 'ATTENDEE   :hello@gmail.com' will be considered invalid.